-Lessons From IBM: Why Businesses Should Ditch Removable Storage To Keep Data Secure
+Lessons from Ibm: Why Businesses Should Ditch Removable Storage to Keep Data Secure

 It is in the best interest of any modern organization to develop and document specific rules for its employees regarding the use of personal devices to access or store work-related information.
 This not only applies to the use of personal smartphones, tablets or laptops to access company files, as stringent policies regarding removable storage devices are making an appearance in larger enterprises.
 Banning removable storage devices (USB sticks, SD cards and flash drives) completely in a strengthened effort to keep data secure could soon become the new norm.